johanCruzHernandez/Hidden-Markov-Model/README.md

 # Hidden-Markov-Model
 This program receives a sentence from the user and returns the part of speech of each word in the sentence.
-This program uses text from the Constitution of the United States to train the model.
+This program uses the text files in the texts folder to train the model.